Run Away (Real McCoy song): Music video

 features singer Patricia "Patsy" Petersen walking in a desert-like setting while miming the vocals of studio singer Karin Kasar.
 The American version, directed by British music video and film director Nigel Dick, is set in a factory with many exhausted "slave-like" workers, while rapper Olaf "O-Jay" Jeglitza plays the role of "Big Brother", monitoring the workers' progress and demanding maximum productivity from them.
 It was never released for public broadcasting, since Arista felt that the image of the video was too dark and negative.

-The European version was later published on YouTube in 2006, while the US version was published in 2009.
-The videos has amassed more than 5.5 million and 12 million views as of January 2023.

 Impact and legacy

-Idolator featured "Run Away" in their list of "The 50 Best Pop Singles of 1995" in 2015.
-American entertainment company BuzzFeed ranked it number 56 in their list of "The 101 Greatest Dance Songs of the '90s" in 2017.
-In 2019, Billboard placed it at number 419 in their ranking of "Billboard's Top Songs of the '90s".
+In 2015, Idolator included "Run Away" in their list of "The 50 Best Pop Singles of 1995".
+In 2017, American entertainment company BuzzFeed ranked it number 56 in their list of "The 101 Greatest Dance Songs of the '90s".
+In 2019, Billboard ranked it number 419 in their list of "Billboard's Top Songs of the '90s".